-Each of the four binary operators in SL (&, $\lor \to$, and \leftrightarrow) is a connector that joins a pair of statements together.
+Each of the four binary operators in SL (&, $\lor \rightarrow$ , and $\leftrightarrow$ ) is a connector that joins a pair of statements together.
 In English, words that connect statements together are called conjunctions.
 Here are some examples of conjunctions:

+Chapter 4: Formal Affairs

-although if ... then or
+although if then or

-and either . . . or so
+and either or so

-but neither . . . nor therefore
+but neither nor therefore

 however nevertheless though

 if and only if only if